Mass media in Rochester, New York: Defunct newspapers

 Frederick Douglass' abolitionist newspaper The North Star was published in Rochester from 1847 to 1851 and merged with Gerrit Smith's Liberty Party Paper (based in Syracuse, New York) to form Frederick Douglass' Paper, which was published until 1860.

+The Rochester Daily Advertiser was published by Luther Tucker, its first issue being 25 October 1826.
+It was the first daily paper published west of Albany.

 Rochester was served by the Rochester Post Express published by the Post Express Print Company from 1882 to 1923.
 In 1923 the paper merged with the Rochester News Corporation's Rochester Evening Journal to become Rochester Evening Journal and The Post Express and served the area from 1923 through 1937.
 Rochester's evening paper for many years was the Times-Union, which merged operations with the Democrat and Chronicle in 1992, going defunct five years later.

+The Union and Advertiser, also known as the Daily Union and Advertiser, was published by Curtis, Butts & Co. from 1856 until at least 1886.
+For at least part of its history it was a daily.
+Several volumes are part of the Library of Congress' collection.
+It was succeeded in 1918 by the Rochester Times-Union.

 New Women's Times (1975–1985) was a radical feminist newspaper that had reached a national readership by end of its publication.
 In 1981, it had a circulation of 25,000.

 Freetime (1987–2016) was a free, weekly entertainment magazine.

 About... time (1972–2002) was an African-American magazine.

 The Rochester Patriot published 23 times a year from around 1972 until 1982.

 The Jewish Ledger – weekly newspaper serving the Rochester area's Jewish community since 1924.
 Stopped publication in December 2020 due to the COVID-19 pandemic.

 The Monroe County Post – had different publications serving different parts of the Rochester area.
 Gannett discontinued the publications in 2020 as a cost-saving move.